 Disaster Mental Health: Introduction

-Disaster Mental Health: Introduction is a web-based course for credentialed professionals who are interested in becoming Red Cross Disaster Mental Health responders.
-The course presents an overview of the services that Disaster Mental Health responders provide both on a local response and on a large disaster relief operation and identifies the next steps to becoming a volunteer.
+Disaster Mental Health Introduction is a basic level, self-paced web-based course for individuals who are interested in becoming Red Cross Disaster Mental Health responders.
+The course presents an overview of the services that Disaster Mental Health responders provide both on a local response and on a disaster relief operation and identifies the next steps to become a Disaster Mental Health volunteer.
 The course takes approximately 30 minutes to complete.
-Disaster Mental Health: Introduction is currently NOT a required course for Disaster Mental Health volunteers but it is strongly encouraged that interested volunteers take the course before moving forward with additional trainings.
+Disaster Mental Health: Introduction is a required course for Disaster Mental Health volunteers and a pre-requisite for Disaster Mental Health Fundamentals: Part 1.

 Disaster Health and Sheltering for Nursing Students